Snapshots of Select Press Shop Campaigns

 The Atlantic review: “Between ‘the Drive to Forget and the Obligation to Remember”

-University of Texas law professor Mechele Dickerson’s THE MIDDLE CLASS NEW DEAL (University of California Press) makes a simple yet damning argument: the decline of the American middle class isn't inevitable — it's a choice.
+THE MIDDLE-CLASS NEW DEAL by University of Texas law professor Mechele Dickerson and published by University of California Press, makes a simple yet damning argument: the decline of the American middle class isn't inevitable—it's a choice.
 The GI Bill created mass upward mobility after WWII, and the tools exist to do it again.
 On homeownership, education, and more, Dickerson shows exactly what could be done.
 Washington has simply chosen not to do it.
+Campaign highlights:

 The Daily Show: Interview with Jon Stewart

-CNN Amanpour & Company: Interview with Walerr Isaacson
+CNN Amanpour & Company: Interview with Walter Isaacson

-Published by Stranger Comics, DEFIANT tells an amazing true story of Robert Smalls, a slave during the Civil War who stole a Confederate ship in Charleston Harbor and sailed it to freedom.
-The graphic book, the first is a series, captured readers’ nd the media’s atttention.
-Some top hits:
+Published by Stranger Comics, DEFIANT tells the incredible true story of Robert Smalls, a slave during the Civil War who stole a Confederate ship in Charleston Harbor and sailed it to freedom.
+The graphic book, the first in a series, captured readers’ and the media’s attention.
+Here are some of the media hits we lined up:

 CNN: “Defiant Tells Story of Real-Life Superhero Robert Smalls"